DevExpress-Examples/blazor-dxgrid-bind-to-instant-feedback-data-source/README.md

 Follow the steps below to use the Entity Framework Core technology to bind the Grid component to an Instant Feedback data source:

-1. Install the following packages to your project:
+1. Add the following NuGet packages to your project:

     * [EntityFrameworkCore](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore)
     * [EntityFrameworkCore.Tools](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Tools/)